szalouk/cs131_notes_dev/_chapters/images/resizing.md

 #### Naive Approach

-Let’s first consider a naive approach to seam-carving video, which seam-carves frame by frame independently.
-This means that the algorithm applies seam-carving to a frame independent from the following frames.
+Let’s first consider a naive approach to Seam carving video, which seam-carves frame by frame independently.
+This means that the algorithm applies Seam carving to a frame independent from the following frames.

 <div class="fig figcenter fighighlight">
   <img src="https://i.imgur.com/YiAjzsv.png">